 A Paradigm Shift in the eCommerce Industry

-Headless Commerce allows you the freedom to completely reimagine the idea of eCommerce.
+Headless Commerce, similar to composable commerce, allows you the freedom to completely reimagine the idea of eCommerce.
 Traditionally, most eCommerce platforms on the market are single-stack solutions.
 These come out of the box with customizable pre-set storefronts to face the customers and a backend that is used by the company to support the customer transactions.
 The two parts work so well together they can hardly function without each other.

 This eCommerce solution works just fine for the average B2B seller who needs a set of simple but powerful sales-enabling features and a website building framework that gets their eCommerce shop open fast.
 These standard solutions provide all the necessary features for buyers and shop admins to get started almost effortlessly.
 So, what is the appeal of headless eCommerce?

 Headless eCommerce is forward thinking and recognizes that somewhere down the road the business requirements will change.
 You may find that customers are demanding a particular frontend experience and you need to provide the new experience they want.
 Or perhaps your insights team has delivered several user journey scenarios and you must open multiple webstores to test the different frontend customer experiences before deciding on the final solution.
 Or perhaps you need the power of one platform’s backend together with the content management system that delivers the optimal user experience provided by another platform.
 In another scenario, you may want to have full control over frontend development and enhancements, in which case you should opt for custom-built storefront using vendor-agnostic frontend tools.
 In all these situations, you’ll have plenty of room to maneuver if your platform of choice supports headless eCommerce by design.

 The Concept Behind Headless Architecture